JetBrains/Qodana/topics/jvm.md

 ### Analyzing pull requests

+<link-summary>Learn how to configure %product% for analyzing pull requests to your JVM projects.</link-summary>

 <include from="lib_qd.topic" element-id="analyzing-pull-requests" use-filter="empty,jvm,native"/>

 ### Enabling PQC inspections

+<link-summary>Explore how to enable post-quantum cryptography (PQC) inspections.</link-summary>

 In your YAML configuration file (`qodana.yaml`), add the following configuration and specify the `PqcMinLevel` [inspection level](post-quantum-cryptography.md) from 1 to 5: